kevinychou/psychiatry-steering/README.md

 ## Overview

-This project was created as a quick extension for ARENA - with the goal of training steering vectors in a psychiatric context.
+This project was created as a quick extension for ARENA/ARBOx - with the goal of training steering vectors in a psychiatric context.

 The main goals were the following:
 - Demonstrate ability to use existing repositories and amend to different experimental paradigms